SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Experiments

 \subsection{Predator-Prey}

-In this section, we run the experiments on a partially-observable task called Predator-Prey \citep{bohmer2020deep}, wherein 8 predators that we can control aim to capture 8 preys with random policies in a 10x10 grid world.
+We firstly run the experiments on a partially-observable task called Predator-Prey \citep{bohmer2020deep}, wherein 8 predators that are feasible to be controlled aim to capture 8 preys with random policies in a 10x10 grid world.
 Each agent's observation is a 5x5 sub-grid centering around it.
 If a prey is captured by coordination of 2 agents, predators will be rewarded by 10.
 On the other hand, each unsuccessful attempt by only 1 agent will be punished by a negative reward p.
 In this experiment, we study the behaviors of each algorithm under different values of p (that describes different levels of coordination).
 As \cite{rashid2020weighted} reported, only QTRAN and W-QMIX can solve this task, while \cite{wang2020qplex} found that the failure was primarily due to the lack of explorations.
-As a result, we apply the identical epsilon annealing schedule (i.e. 1 million time steps) employed in \cite{wang2020qplex}.
-As Figure \ref{fig:predator_prey} shows, SHAQ can solve the tasks with different values of p.
+As a result, we apply the identical epsilon annealing schedule (i.e. 1 million time steps) adopted in \cite{wang2020qplex}.

+\textbf{Performance Analysis.} As Figure \ref{fig:predator_prey} shows, SHAQ can always solve the tasks with different values of p.
 With the epsilon annealing strategy from \cite{wang2020qplex}, W-QMIX does not perform as well as reported in \cite{rashid2020weighted}.
 The reason could be its poor robustness to the increased explorations \citep{rashid2020weighted} for this environment (see the evidential experimental results in Appendix \ref{subsec:extra_experimental_results_for_predator_prey}).
 The good performance of VDN validates our analysis in Section \ref{sec:related_work}, whereas the performance of QTRAN is surprisingly almost invariant to the value of p.
 The performances of QPLEX and QMIX become obviously worse when p=-2.
 The failure of MASAC and COMA could be due to that relative overgeneralisation\footnote{Relative overgeneralisation is a common game theoretic pathology that the suboptimal actions are preferred when matched with arbitrary actions from the collaborating agents \citep{wei2016lenient}.} prevents policy gradient methods from better coordination \citep{wei2018multiagent}.